dell/csm-docs/content/docs/concepts/authorization/v2.x/configuration/_index.md

 The storage types supported are `powerflex`, `powermax`, and `powerscale`.
 During the creation of a storage system and role, the storage type must be one of the supported types.

-A `storage` entity in Container Storage Module Authorization consists of the storage type (`powerflex`, `powermax` or `powerscale`), the system ID, the API endpoint, and the vault credentials path.
+A `storage` entity in Container Storage Modules Authorization consists of the storage type (`powerflex`, `powermax` or `powerscale`), the system ID, the API endpoint, and the vault credentials path.
 Edit these parameters in the manifest:

    | Parameter                 | Description                                                                          | Required | Default |
    | ------------------------- | ------------------------------------------------------------------------------------ | -------- | ------- |